AdrielC/free-arrow/README.md

 Based on the paper [Generalizing Monads to Arrows](http://www.cse.chalmers.se/~rjmh/Papers/arrows.pdf)

 Use Free Arrow to build a computation graph that can be interpreted to different execution contexts and reused to create more complex flows from smaller ones.
-Typically `FreeA` is used to compose values of some embedded DSL into a flow-like computation graph.
+Typically the Free Arrow (`FreeA`) is used to compose values of some embedded DSL into a flow-like computation graph.

 The primary motivation for using `FreeA` is to decouple the construction of a program